Jen Knoch, Senior Editor

 What I'm looking for . . .

 When it comes to fiction or memoir, I’m looking for a voice that is arresting from the first page, as in Catherine Gildiner’s Coming Ashore.
-A strong story is important too, and though I generally don’t acquire genre fiction (romance, sci-fi, mystery, etc.), some genre flair can be a welcome addition, as in Brenda Brooks's Honey.
+A strong plot is important too, and though I generally don’t acquire genre fiction (romance, sci-fi, mystery, etc.), some genre flair can be a welcome addition, as in Brenda Brooks's Honey.
 I also work on pop culture books, especially music books (Joni Mitchell, Nowhere with You).
-I am always looking for books on health, social issues, women's issues, and the environment, and especially love when those things intersect (The Urban Cycling Survival Guide, Born to Walk, The Fruitful City).
+I am always looking for narrative non-fiction on health, social issues, women's issues, and nature/environment, and especially love when some of those things intersect (Born to Walk, The Fruitful City, BLEED).
 While I don't acquire problem-oriented self-help, I am a sucker for vivacious books about self-improvement: let's call this category being awesomer (Careergasm, Happy Go Money).
 Across the board, I am especially keen to publish underrepresented voices and experiences.

 What I read (and loved) recently . . .